Koh Ker: Linear plan

 The complex of the main monument in Koh Ker has a linear plan and is about 800 m long.
 Its orientation is E15°N, that is parallel to the Baray.
 The parking area cuts the complex in two parts.
 On the east side of the parking are two structures, called palaces.
 On the west side are the other monuments.
 They are standing behind the restaurants and are from east to west: an immense entrance pavilion, two towers, a red brick entrance-tower (Prasat Krahom), a surrounding wall with two courts (in the eastern court is the temple-complex Prasat Thom with a moat, in the western court stands the seven tiered pyramid, named Prang).
 Behind the enclosure is an artificial hill, the so-called Tomb of the White Elephant.
-Except the Prasat Krahom and the Prang (pyramid).
-This temple-complex is in a bad condition.
+With the exception of Prasat Krahom and the Prang (pyramid), this temple-complex is in bad condition.